andreascaglioni/SGMethods/docs/source/introduction.rst

 Usage
 -----
-See the Tutorials for examples on how to use the code.
+See the examples in the omonymous directory.

+Documentation for all the modules is also provided below.

 Contributing
 ------------